Register of beneficial owners: how and when to register?

 What is the register of beneficial owners

-The Register of Beneficial Owners (sometimes also a register, register or list) is an information system that collects data on the beneficial owners of legal persons and trusts.
+The Register of Beneficial Owners (sometimes referred to as the Register of Beneficial Owners or Register of Beneficial Owners) is an information system that collects data on the beneficial owners of legal entities and trusts.
 It is regulated in detail by the Law on the Registration of Beneficial Owners and is administered by the Ministry of Justice.

 The Register of Beneficial Owners was created following the need to introduce new legislation against money laundering and terrorist financing(AML Law), and its main objective is to increase transparency of ownership structures of legal entities.